Talmud Torah: Russia

-In 1857 at Odessa, the Talmud Torah which had existed ever since the city was chartered was reorganized into a model school by distinguished pedagogues.
-In 1881 S. J. Abramowitch was appointed principal over 400 pupils.
+In 1857 at Odessa, Odessky Uyezd, in the Russian Empire (today in Ukraine), the Talmud Torah, which had existed ever since the city was chartered, was reorganized into a model school by distinguished pedagogues.
+In 1881, S. J. Abramowitch was appointed principal over 400 pupils.
 In 1904 two branches were opened in the suburbs with an additional 400 pupils.
 The boys were furnished text-books and clothing for free.
 Expenses were altogether 20,000 rubles annually.
-Every city within the Pale of Settlement in Russia had a similar school.
-The income was derived from a Jewish tax on meat and from private contributions.
+Every major city within the Pale of Settlement in Imperial Russia had a similar school.
+The income was derived from a Jewish tax on Kosher meat and from private contributions.